 written Sept.
-2008 during a time when I strugglied with fear.
+2008 during a time when I struggled with fear.
 This post is part of the process of learning to trust again after the loss of my brother and grieving the earlier losses of two siblings as a child.
-Even now, 3 years later, I still stuggle at times with fear, but God met me through this time of doubt and gradually I have learned to trust again.
+Even now, three years later, I still struggle at times with fear.
+What is also true is this: God met me through this time of doubt and gradually I have learned to trust again.

 September 14, 2008 there was too much water too fast, and we have water in our basement and a big mess.

 A few days later in the evening, I go to my favorite spot, only to discover that “my rock” is no longer there.

 I have never seen the water so high.
 A few years ago, the water was so low, I could sit on the edge of this rock and barely dangle my feet in the water.
 And now I can’t see it at all.

 As I stand here these thoughts come to mind:

 I think I can see it now.

 There, that light tan area . . .

 No, it’s just the play of the sun